MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/set-up-site-design.md

 - BCS160
 - GSP150
 - MET150
-description: "Learn how to create and add a site script, create a site design, scope access to the design, and set it as the hub site design.  "
+description: "Learn how to create and add a site script, create a site design and scope access to it, and set the design as the hub site design."
 ---

 # Set up a site design for your hub site

-A site design is a collection of actions that SharePoint runs when a site is associated with a hub site.
+A site design is one or more site scripts that SharePoint runs when a site is associated with a hub site.
 Actions describe changes to apply to the new site, such as creating a new list or adding nodes to the site navigation.
-Site designs provide reusable lists, layouts, pages, or custom actions so your users can quickly get started with the features they need.
+Site designs provide reusable lists, or custom actions so your users can quickly get started with the features they need.
 To get started, follow these steps.

 ## 1. Create a site script

-Create a JSON script detailing the actions you want your script to perform.
+Create a JSON script such as the following, detailing the actions you want to perform.
+For the full list of supported actions, see [Site design JSON schema](/sharepoint/dev/declarative-customization/site-design-json-schema/).

 ```JSON
 {